-We support your freedom to choose how you to deal with your labor pains.
-We will support you if you desire drug-free natural childbirth, and we will support you if you want your epidural as soon as you check in to the hospital!
+We support your freedom to choose how you manage your labor pain.
+We will support you if you desire drugfree natural childbirth, and we will support you if you want your epidural as soon as you check in to the hospital!
 Epidurals have proven themselves to be a safe and effective means of excellent pain relief during labor, however there are some risks and side effects to having epidurals as well.